Hugh Roberton (politician): Politics

 In 1932, Roberton was elected leader of the Marrar branch of the United Country Movement, which subsequently merged into the Country Party.
 He served on the executive of the Farmers' and Settlers' Association of New South Wales from 1932 to 1942 and as president from 1946 to 1949.
 He stood unsuccessfully for the New South Wales Legislative Assembly seat of Temora at the 1938 state election and was elected to the Country Party's state council in the same year.

 At the 1940 federal election, Roberton was one of two candidates endorsed by the Country Party in the seat of Riverina, along with the incumbent MP Horace Nock.
 They were defeated by the Australian Labor Party (ALP) candidate Joe Langtry.
-Roberton reprised his candidacy against Langtry at the 1946 election, where he was narrowly, before winning Riverina on his third attempt as the Coalition won a landslide victory at the 1949 election.
+Roberton reprised his candidacy against Langtry at the 1946 election, where he was narrowly defeated, before winning Riverina on his third attempt as the Coalition won a landslide victory at the 1949 election.

 Roberton was appointed Minister for Social Services in the Menzies government on 28 February 1956.
 He remained as minister for nearly nine years, which as of 2021 represented the longest period of service in the social services portfolio and equivalents.
 In 1959, Roberton successfully proposed to cabinet that social security legislation be amended to remove provisions discriminating against Indigenous Australians, including a requirement that Indigenous people obtain an exemption from state protection regimes before they could receive federal government benefits.

 Roberton was an unsuccessful candidate for the Country Party's deputy leadership in 1963, losing to Charles Adermann after the retirement of Charles Davidson.
 He was elevated to cabinet in December 1964, but three weeks later resigned in order to accept appointment to an ambassadorship.
 The Sydney Morning Herald reported in January 1965 that his time in the ministry had been "marked by conscientious effort rather than spectacular achievement".